Join us for Te Poipoi Kaiako, designed to support mentors and their mentees on their journey to full certification.

 -

-Workshop agenda | Rārangi take awheawhe
+Rārangi take awheawhe | Workshop agenda

 In the morning we will:

-- begin with whakahoahoa
+- Begin with whakawhanaungatanga

-- review the process to move to Tūturu | Full Certification
+- Review the process to move to Tūturu | Full Certification

-- Establishing effective professional practices.
+- Establishing effective professional practices

-- Sharing positive classroom management strategies.
+- Sharing positive classroom management strategies

 -